Inferring Pluggable Types with Machine Learning: Introduction

-The state-of-the-art models~\cite{allamanis2020typilus,peng2023statistical,wei2023typet5} for inferring types in Python and JavaScript leverage the \emph{type dependence graph}, a graph that encodes the type system's semantics and which is therefore unsuitable for representing pluggable type systems because each type system has its own rules.
-Prior works used a variety of model architectures, including graph models and text-based models.
-For example, Typilus~\cite{allamanis2020typilus} learns a type space, STIR~\cite{peng2023statistical} uses a BiLSTM for incomplete code, and Type5~\cite{wei2023typet5} uses a pre-trained seq2seq model.
-The differences between the pluggable types setting and the Python/JavaScript setting, however, inspired us to investigate \textbf{RQ1} by evaluating a set of relatively-simple models.
-In particular, we eschew time-series models like BiLSTM (which are effective for sequential data, like recognizing the content of a video, but very expensive during training and inference) because we hypothesize that they may not be needed to predict pluggable type qualifiers.
-We considered two graph models and one text-based model.
-The two graph models are a baseline~\cite{wu2019simplifying} graph convolutional network (GCN) model~\cite{zhang2019graph} and a more-capable graph transformer network (GTN) model~\cite{yun2019graph}, which extends the GCN's capabilities by adding the ability to reason about multiple edge types (i.e., hypergraphs).
-The text-based model is a large language model (LLM)~\cite{wei2023magicoder}; LLMs have performed well on coding tasks recently, but they operate in reduced context because of their token limit.
+State-of-the-art models~\cite{peng2023statistical,wei2023typet5} for inferring types in Python/JavaScript use diverse model architectures, including graph and text-based models: Typilus~\cite{allamanis2020typilus} learns a type space, STIR~\cite{peng2023statistical} uses a BiLSTM for incomplete code, and TypeT5~\cite{wei2023typet5} uses a pre-trained seq2seq model.
+The differences with the pluggable types setting, however, inspired us to investigate \textbf{RQ1} by evaluating a set of models used in previous work.
+We eschew time-series models like BiLSTM (which are effective for sequential data, like recognizing the content of a video, but very expensive during training and inference) because predicting where to write a type qualifier is more similar to a classification task.
+We considered four models: two graph models and two text-based models.
+For the graph models, we considered two encodings: the TDG encoding~\cite{peng2022static} from prior work and a novel encoding that we developed specifically for pluggable type inference.
+Our novel graph encoding methodology uses ablation studies to retain information useful for predicting the type qualifiers of a particular type system, which results in a novel program encoding that we call a \emph{Name-augmented, Pruned Abstract Syntax Tree} (\napast), which we describe further in \cref{sec_meth}.
+A \napast encodes the parts of the program's structure that are relevant to the type system of interest, along with name information that ties related program elements together, into a graph that is a suitable input to a graph-based model.
+The first graph model is a baseline~\cite{wu2019simplifying} graph convolutional network (GCN) model~\cite{zhang2019graph}.
+The second is a more-capable graph transformer network (GTN) model~\cite{yun2019graph}, which extends the GCN to reason about multiple edge types (i.e., hypergraphs).
+Since the TDG encoding is not a heterogenous graph, we only use it with the GCN model; the \napast encoding is a heterogenous graph, so it can benefit from the GTN model.
+Both text-based models are large language models (LLMs), which we include because LLMs have performed well on coding tasks recently.
+The first is CodeQwen1.5-7B-Chat~\footnote{https://huggingface.co/Qwen/CodeQwen1.5-7B-Chat}, an open-source model specialized for coding tasks.
+The second text-based model is GPT-4~\cite{achiam2023gpt}, a state-of-the-art\footnote{GPT-4 was OpenAI's flagship model when these experiments were conducted, though at the time of submission OpenAI recently (August 7, 2025) released its new GPT-5 model.} commercial LLM.